datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter3.md

 The lesson demonstrated how caching helps (or not) when a second dataframe depends on another dataframe.
 This exercise practices caching two dataframes, one of which depends on the other.

 A dataframe `df1` is loaded from a csv file.
-Several processing steps are performed on this dataframe. `df1` has 1,352,686 rows.
-On a typical default Spark installation, this dataframe is recalculated every time.
-If `df1` is to be used repeatedly it is a candidate for caching.
+Several processing steps are performed on this dataframe. `df1` has 606,568 rows.
+If `df1` is to be used repeatedly then it is a candidate for caching.

 A second dataframe `df2` is created by copying `df1`, then performing two additional compute-intensive steps.
-It has 1,105,177 rows.
+It has 499,691 rows.
 It is also a candidate for caching.
 However, because `df2` depends on `df1` the question arises: should we cache `df1`, or cache `df2`, or cache both?
 Keep in mind that caching incurs a cost.
+Caching costs run time as well as memory.

 `@instructions`
 Four operations are performed.
 Each one is timed.
 These four operations are captioned: